Peer-Reviewed Primer

 Capturing difficult-to-mitigate emissions.

-Carbon capture and storage (CCS) is the process of capturing, compressing, transporting, and sequestering carbon dioxide (CO2).
+Carbon capture and storage* (CCS) is the process of capturing, compressing, transporting, and sequestering carbon dioxide (CO2).
 Most proposed applications for CCS involve capturing CO2 that would have otherwise been released into the atmosphere during industrial processes, particularly fuel combustion.
 However, new applications are emerging that remove CO2 from ambient air (known as “direct air capture” or DAC).
 The captured carbon can then be sequestered in geologic formations (see Figure 5.1).
-A small fraction could also be used for other industrial applications (like cement, fuels, or plastic).
-Much of the cost and complexity of CCS relates to separating CO2 from other gases, especially oxygen and nitrogen.184 Where CO2 is present in higher concentrations, this separation is typically easier and less expensive.
+A small fraction could also be used for other industrial applications (like concrete, fuels, or plastic).
+Much of the cost and complexity of CCS relates to separating CO2 from other gases, especially oxygen and nitrogen.
+Where CO2 is present in higher concentrations, this separation is typically easier and less expensive.

 Available at: https://ww2.arb.ca.gov/our-work/programs/carbon-capture-sequestration/about.